 Long-term Employment—Employment expected to last at least 150 days

-National Dislocated Worker Grants—National Dislocated Worker Grants is an additional funding source opportunity available under WIOA.

 Number of Hours Worked Per Week—The usual number of hours of work scheduled per week, including overtime, in whole hour increments (no fractions of hours).

-PBGC—HCTC-related: Pension Benefit Guaranty Corporation.
-Entity created on September 2, 1974, when the Employee Retirement Income Security Act (ERISA) of 1974 was enacted.
-A defined benefit pension plan that does not have enough money to pay benefits may be terminated if the employer responsible for the plan faces severe financial difficulty, such as bankruptcy, and is unable to maintain the plan.
-The PBGC then pays pension benefits under the terms of the plan, subject to legal limits, to plan participants and beneficiaries.
+Period of Participation— Refers to the period beginning when an individual becomes a participant and ending on the participant’s date of exit from the program.

 Petition Status—The status of a Trade petition throughout the DOL investigation process.
 Petition status is identified by the following terms: